imperium11/audio-visualizer/README.md

 # Audio Visualizer
-Creating an audio visualizer using p5.js and React.
+Creating an audio visualizer using p5.js and React\
 Clone down the repository.
 In the terminal:
 `npm run build`